 So why not just transform all categories at once?

 You can’t boil the ocean when it comes to digital transformation.
 If you try to do everything at once, you will fail for two reasons:

 - It’s too much to swallow at once.
-The organization simply cannot manage that much change at once.
+The digital insurer simply cannot manage that much change at once.
 The sheer size of the initiative will inevitably force it to stall.

 - Change is too disruptive without proof.
 People are only so willing to change based on hypothetical situations.
 They need to see proof with their own eyes before committing to such a large-scale change across the entire organization.

-This is exactly why we created our Digital Transformation Roadmap.
-The framework was built to help organizations do the right things at precisely the right moment, with three distinct phases: Start, Structure and Scale.
+This is exactly why we created our Digital Transformation Framework.
+The framework was built to help digital insurers do the right things at precisely the right moment, with three distinct phases: Start, Structure and Scale.
 The first step towards your digital transformation should be starting small.
 In the beginning of your digital transformation, it is all about proof and celebrating success.
 You want your first project to be a catalyst for success.

 In our featuring Rob Llewellyn, founder of CXO Transform, we’ll share insight into how insurers can launch, manage and govern their digital transformation.
 A key topic that we’ll discuss with Rob is creating a balanced innovation portfolio, with a focus on business value.

 While it might be tempting to jump right into building a large, customer-facing app, the sheer size of the project and lack of organizational readiness will likely stall it altogether.
 Instead, digital insurers need to evaluate and prioritize their portfolios based on the complexity and intended audiences of the applications.
 Ultimately, their roadmap should focus initially on delivering low-complexity (but still high-value) apps.
 Then, once they have a few successes under their belt, they can start to tackle larger initiatives.